lucasgabmoreno/cinnamon-styles-themes/README.md

 <img src="/img/styles.png" style="width:450px">

-Copy and paste the command below each preview into the terminal. <br> It works on all Linux distributions and BDS systems.
+To install, copy and paste the command below each preview into the terminal. <br> It works on all Linux distributions and BDS systems.

 <br>